-Due to the following significant transfer restrictions applicable to the Certificates, investors are advised to consult legal counsel prior to making any reoffer, resale, pledge, transfer or disposal of the Certificates.
+Due to the following significant transfer restrictions applicable to the Notes, investors are advised to consult legal counsel prior to making any reoffer, resale, pledge, transfer or disposal of Notes.

-The Certificates have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States, and may not be offered or sold in the United States, except pursuant to an effective registration statement or in accordance with an applicable exemption from, or in transactions not subject to, the registration requirements of the Securities Act.
-Accordingly, the Certificates are being offered and sold: (i) in the United States only to persons reasonably believed to be QIBs in reliance on Rule 144A; or (ii) in offshore transactions pursuant to Regulation S.
+The Notes have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state or other jurisdiction of the United States and may not be offered or sold in the United States except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
+Accordingly, the Notes are being offered and sold (1) in the United States only to persons reasonably believed to be "qualified institutional buyers", which are referred to as QIBs, as defined in Rule 144A under the Securities Act in compliance with Rule 144A and (2) to persons outside the United States (foreign purchasers) in offshore transactions pursuant to Regulation S under the Securities Act.